simpledimplejohn/revature-notes/Angular_Notes.md

 * make a componenent `ng g c name`

 ADDING BOOTSTRAP

 * Run this from the root directory (or whereever....)
 * `npm install bootstrap --save`
 * Put this in global styles.css
 * `@import "~bootstrap/dist/css/bootstrap.css"`
 * Also there is Ng bootstrap
 * `ng add @ng-bootstrap/ng-bootstrap`
+    * has a few fancy options if you need them
 * Don't forget to import it too

 ROUTTING A PAGE